epfl-lara/stainless/core/src/sphinx/index.rst

 ..
-Leon documentation master file, created by sphinx-quickstart on Fri Feb 27 13:23:31 2015.
+Stainless documentation master file, created by sphinx-quickstart on Fri Feb 27 13:23:31 2015.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.